VIVID: Human-AI Collaborative Authoring of Vicarious Dialogues from Lecture Videos: Findings from Design Workshop

 We propose two ways in which the LLM could enhance the dialogue design process for vicarious learners.
 Firstly, it can provide pre-generated dialogues, stimulating instructors' ideation.
 P2 commented that using the LLM felt like it provided helpful guidelines, making it more effective than starting from scratch.
 Secondly, it can assist in modifying dialogues at different levels, refining sub-dialogues and crafting direct learners' responses.
 Participants proposed presenting expected responses at different levels (P12) and automating the process of generating questions from the direct learner's perspective (P2).

 Despite the LLM's advantages, the dialogue authoring process still requires active instructor involvement.
-We observed that instructors establish their own criteria for designing high-quality dialogues, drawing from their teaching experiences and that these criteria depend on the instructor's emphasis on specific aspects where the instructor believes vicarious learners may encounter challenges or specific aspects which the instructor wants to emphasize.
+In our observation, we have noted that instructors have their own set of criteria when designing high-quality dialogues.
+These criteria are based on their teaching experiences and can vary depending on the instructor's emphasis on specific aspects where they believe vicarious learners may face challenges.
 Guided by these personalized criteria, instructors designed and revised their dialogues.

 Some instructors found the generated dialogues satisfactory because they aligned with their intended teaching points or teaching style.
 P13 chose the dialogue, stating \textit{``When teaching math, using fewer variables is better.
 So, I initially emphasized reducing the number of characters and utilizing known information.
 The dialogue aligns well with my problem-solving approach that focuses on minimizing variables"}.
-Some instructors didn't use or revise the selected dialogues extensively because the content didn't meet their quality criteria.
+Some instructors didn't use the dialogues because the content didn't meet their quality criteria.
 For example, P11 made revisions to emphasize a specific point, stating, \textit{``The tutee's question: 'So, is x-2 the square root of 6?' is crucial in the problem-solving process.
 It would be helpful if the tutor followed up with a question like, 'What is the number that becomes 6 when squared?' to elaborate on this point"}.